rbowsley/lamplighthelp/source/9-2-0_Linking_Records_to_a_Linked_Case.markdown

 ### To Link a Record to the {{Linked Case}} from the {{Activity}} Record Context Menu

 - Find the record that you want to link.
 This could be in the '{{Linked Case}} tab, or elsewhere in the system (in the {{Activity}} -> View -> {{Work}} table, for example).
-- Right click on the row of the table that it is in, or left click on the context menu to the left of the record.
+- Right click on the row of the table that it is in or left click on the context menu to the left of the record.
 - This will bring up a context menu.

 ![The {{Work}} Record Context Menu](9.2.0a.png)

 - Click 'link to {{linked case}}'.
 (If you do not see this option it is because it is not enabled in your system.
 Your System Administrator will be able to change this if required - see [16.12.4 Global Settings: Data Display Options](/help/index/p/16.12.4).)
-- This will open up a pop-up box where you can start typing the name of the {{linked case}} to find the one that you need.
+- This will open a pop-up box where you can start typing the name of the {{linked case}} to find the one that you need.
 Once it appears in the list, click on it to add the record.

 ### To Link a Record in the Table